rrrutledge/talks/bio-innersource.md

 Russ Rutledge is a member of the Board of Directors at the InnerSource Commons, a non-profit dedicated to the teaching of InnerSource across the industry.
-Russ has worked at several multi-national software companies and particapated at all levels of InnerSource practice, both as individual contributor, director, and everywhere between.
+Russ has worked at several multi-national software companies and participated at all levels of InnerSource practice, both as individual contributor, director, and everywhere between.
 Russ's drive and passion is to enable all software engineers to achieve incredible technical and business throughput via streamlined, collaborative, InnerSource process.